rgimad/gravity_defied_cpp/README.md

 * **Per David Jacobsson** - physics programming, game graphics, levels design

 For more information, please visit official site of Codebrew Software: [codebrew.se](http://codebrew.se)

+### Contributing

+If you want to contribute, feel free to discuss your idea with the rest of the developers in our [Telegram group](https://t.me/+sOfxjrsbkbEwNzc6)